grpc/proposal/L46-core-tls-credential-API.md

     const TlsServerCredentialsOptions& options);
 ```

-To make migration from the `SslCredentials` stack to the `TlsCredentials` stack easier,
-we will also have a constructor for `TlsChannelCredentialsOptions` and
+To make migration from the `SslCredentials` API to the `TlsCredentials` API easier, we will also have a constructor for `TlsChannelCredentialsOptions` that accepts the `SslCredentialsOptions`
-`TlsServerCredentialsOptions` that accept their corresponding `SslOptions`
-structs.
+struct.
+Similarly for `TlsServerCredentialsOptions`.

 ### Credential Reloading
 Credential reloading will be implemented via a `CertificateProviderInterface`.
 Note that there is a naming mismatch here - there exist credentials beyond
 certificates that this _could_ theoretically support.
 This provider is
-responsible for sourcing key material and supplying it to the
+responsible for sourcing key material and supplying it to the internal stack via
-internal stack via the `CertificateProvider`'s `SetKeyMaterials` API.
-Two
+the `CertificateProvider`'s `SetKeyMaterials` API.
+Two reference
-reference implementations of the `CertificateProviderInterface` are provided -
+implementations of the `CertificateProviderInterface` are provided -
 `StaticDataCertificateProvider` and `FileWatcherCertificateProvider`.
 The
 `StaticDataCertificateProvider` provides certificates from raw string data.
 The
 `FileWatcherCertificateProvider` will periodically and asynchronously refresh
 certificate data from a file, allowing changes to certificates without
 restarting the process.
-More details about these reference implementations
+More details about these reference implementations are
-are provided below.
-These implementations should cover many use cases.
-If these
+provided below.
+These implementations should cover many common use cases.
+If
-providers do not support the intricacies for a specific use case, a user can
+these providers do not support the intricacies for a specific use case, a user
-provide their own implementations of the `CertificateProviderInterface`.
+can provide their own implementations of the `CertificateProviderInterface`.

 ```c
 /* Opaque types. */